-In both the Istanbul and London listing contexts, it is common for there to be commercially negotiated lock-ups of the issuer and selling shareholder, subject to certain customary exceptions (contractually agreed with, and subject to waiver by, the underwriters).
+In all cases, it is common for there to be commercially negotiated lock-ups of the issuer and selling shareholder, subject to certain customary exceptions (contractually agreed with, and subject to waiver by, the underwriters).
 Notably in the Istanbul context, a typical 180-day lock-up of the issuer and selling shareholders is supplemented by a "regulatory lock-up" imposed on shareholders by Turkish securities laws.
-This prevents any holders of 10% or more of the issuer's ordinary shares (as well as any person which otherwise holds a controlling interest in the issuer) from selling further shares below the IPO price for the period ending one year after the start of trading.
+This prevents any holders of 10% or more of the issuer's ordinary shares (as well as any person which otherwise holds a controlling interest in the issuer)22 from selling further shares below the IPO price for the period ending one year after the start of trading.